It’s that beautiful time of the year again.

 Crystalline snowflakes falling onto the icy covered ground and onto the spindles of coniferous trees.
 Warm gingerbread cookies carefully taken out of the oven with its sweet scent wafting in the air.
 Coloured packages wrapped up in ribbon sitting under the Christmas tree donned in garland and ornaments.

-The holidays are a time to spend with your loved ones: family and friends, as TV commercials and nostalgic Christmas specials, that are a part of my own Christmas tradition, cry.
+The holidays are a time to spend with your loved ones: family and friends.
+Holiday themed TV commercials and nostalgic Christmas TV specials heavily emphasizes this concept for a good two months or so.

 But the one-shot X-Mas special, Aggretsuko: We Wish You A Metal Christmas, tells us otherwise.